bjoluc/cubase-mcu-midiremote/readme.md

 - The lower scribble strip row always shows track names.
 Parameter page numbers are displayed on the otherwise unused two-digit Assignment display below the Encoder Assign buttons.
 If an encoder assignment only has one parameter page, the Assignment display remains blank.
 - Instead of spreading the "Send" encoder assignment options out on four parameter pages, there are only two pages now.
 The "Level" and "On" pages have been combined into a single page where turning encoders modifies the send level and pushing encoders toggles a send slot's On/Off status.
 The "Pre/Post" page remains untouched, and the "Bus" page is omitted because the MIDI Remote API doesn't expose send busses.
 - The "Plug-In" encoder assignment always follows the currently focused plugin window to avoid tedious plugin selection via push encoders.
-- The "Inst" encoder assignment maps to the VST Quick Controls of the currently selected instrument track instead of channel strip parameters.
+- The first page of the "Inst" encoder assignment maps encoders to the VST Quick Controls of the currently selected instrument track.
+The remaining pages map 8 encoders to each part of the channel strip, i.e., gate, compressor, tools, saturation, and limiter.
+Pushing an encoder toggles the bypass status of the corresponding channel strip plugin.

 **Buttons**